sagb/libtrivdl/doc/usage.md

 ## echo

 The single synchronous ping-pong.
-See how compact the [code](../examples/echo/posix/echo.c) can be with libtrivdl.
+See how compact the [code](../examples/echo/posix/echo.c) using libtrivdl can be.

 ## stream